 This study uses infrared thermometers to measure skin temperature, which is categorized into contact methods like thermometry and non-contact methods like infrared thermometers [19].
 Human body temperature is not constant, with greater variation in muscles and organs and lower in bone parts.
-The typical range for torso skin temperature is 33.5°C to 36.9°C, with infrared thermometers being used in this study [20].
+The typical range for torso skin temperature is 33.5° C to 36.9° C, with infrared thermometers being used in this study [20].
 Several studies have investigated the relationship between pressure and skin temperature, employing various methods such as pressure loading simulations and thermal imaging.
-For instance, research by
+For instance, research by Yoshimura et al. (2015) and Sae-Sia et al. (2005)

-Yoshimura et al. [21] and Sae-Sia at al. [22] demonstrated a positive correlation between prolonged pressure loading and increased skin temperature in specific areas.
-However, Mayrovitz et al. [23] found no significant difference in skin temperature between high-risk and low-risk areas using thermal imaging.
-Similarly, Sun at al. [24] observed that high skin temperature wounds tended to progress to deeper damage compared to low-temperature wounds.
-Continuous skin temperature measurements have also been utilized by Rapp et al. [25] revealing lower entropy levels in patients who developed pressure ulcers, indicating reduced adaptability to stress.
+demonstrated a positive correlation between prolonged pressure loading and increased skin temperature in specific areas [21-22].
+However, Mayrovitz et al. (2018) found no significant difference in skin temperature between high-risk and low-risk areas using thermal imaging [23].
+Similarly, Sun et al. (2008) observed that high skin temperature wounds tended to progress to deeper damage compared to low-temperature wounds [24].
+Continuous skin temperature measurements have also been utilized by Rapp et al. (2009) revealing lower entropy levels in patients who developed pressure ulcers, indicating reduced adaptability to stress [25].
 Despite these findings, the debate continues regarding the association between skin temperature and PU development.